Ali-zain99/Protein-Sequence-Classification-Using-ChatterjeeLab-MeMDLM/README.md

 ### 🧠 Model Used
 ChatterjeeLab/MeMDLM
-A pre-trained language model for biomedical and protein sequence modeling.
+A pre-trained language model for generation of membrane protein sequences.

 ### 📌 Output
 Embeddings of size 768